-Discuss can I use an extension lead in this type of socket? in the Electrical Forum area at ElectriciansForums.net
+Discuss can I use an extension lead in this type of socket? in the UK Electrical Forum area at ElectriciansForums.net

 DanUK